Termites Cockroaches Ants Spiders Centipedes Silverfish Moths

 • Damage to stored dry food (flour, oats, sugar)

-(844) 817-0020 Get Your Free Quote
+(844) 817-0020 Call Now — Get a Quote

 Among the most evolutionarily adapted indoor insects, silverfish exploit the same conditions found in most Little Rock homes: humidity above 75%, undisturbed storage, and access to starch and cellulose materials.
 Books, wallpaper, cardboard, cotton garments, and stored dry food are all feeding targets — and the damage silverfish cause is permanent.